varshini-sundaribabu/travel_log/README.md

 - Search and Filter features to find trips by location, date, or tags.

-# Travelogue
+# Travel Log

-Travelogue is a web application that allows users to create and manage travel journals.
+Travel Log is a web application that allows users to create and manage travel journals.
 Users can document their travels by creating diaries and adding places with descriptions and images.

 ## Table of Contents